WFXT: News operation

-WFXT presently broadcasts 641/2 hours of locally produced newscasts each week (with 101/2 hours each weekday, 51/2 hours on Saturdays and 61/2 hours on Sundays); in regards to the number of hours devoted to locally produced newscasts, it was the largest newscast output of any station in the Boston market and in New England until January 1, 2017, when WHDH-TV lost their NBC affiliation and became a news-intensive independent outlet by increasing their weekly news output to over 70 hours.
+WFXT presently broadcasts 79 hours, 55 minutes of locally produced newscasts each week (with 14 hours, 35 minutes each weekday and 3 1/2 hours each on Saturdays and Sundays).
 During weather segments, the station utilizes live National Weather Service radar data originating from a radar site at the NWS Weather Forecast Office in Norton.
+It is currently the highest news input in the Boston market.

 One of the few productive moves that WFXT made under the ownership of the Boston Celtics was entering into a news share agreement with regional cable news channel New England Cable News (NECN) to produce a prime time newscast at 10 p.m., which debuted on September 7, 1993.
 The half-hour Fox 25 News at 10 was initially anchored by Heather Kahn, with Tim Kelley on weather.
 Kahn lasted a year in this role before she was hired by ABC affiliate WCVB-TV (channel 5); Lila Orbach replaced her as anchor.
 In September 1994, NECN began to produce a half-hour midday newscast at 12:30 p.m. for channel 25, which was subsequently canceled.

 In September 1995, WFXT announced that the contract with NECN would not be renewed, with the final broadcast airing on October 1.
 The next day, NECN moved the newscast to WSBK, which was more willing to commit to a longer-term deal with the channel, as channel 25 was planning to eventually replace the NECN production with its own news operation.
 For the next year, the only news programming on WFXT consisted primarily of national updates supplied by Fox News that aired during the day.
 During this time, Fox Television Stations created an in-house news department for the station, culminating on September 9, 1996, with the launch of a new 10 p.m. broadcast, initially branded as Fox News Boston before reviving the Fox 25 News title the following year.
 The 10 p.m. newscast has aired as an hour-long program since its inception, originally airing in the format on Monday through Saturday nights, while the Sunday edition aired for a half-hour in order to accommodate a sports highlight program, Sports Sunday on Fox; Sports Sunday ended its run on May 16, 2004, with the Sunday edition of the 10 p.m. newscast expanding to an hour the following week.